gbinal/p-o-d.github.com/cdo-position-description.md

 *	Manage open government data effort including coordinating how we offer APIs and create public data products
 *	Decrease the cost of managing data and increasing the value of the data we have
 *	Improve how the agency collects, uses, manages, and publishes data.
-*	Lead the agency efforts to track data collections, data purchases, databases, physical data models, and linkages between data sets.
+*	Lead the agency efforts to track data collections, data purchases, databases, physical data models, and linkages between datasets.
 *	Improve data quality and how we measure data quality
 *	Ensure data is available, reliable, consistent, accessible, secure, and timely to support the mission and activities of the agency.
 *	Align and standardizing data models